zesty-io/RFCs/text/rfc-0010-teams.md

 ### Adding a Team to an Instance

-Teams may be added to an Instance, which gives all Users in that Instance the default Role associated with the Team.
-If a User has a Team-assigned Role on a given Instance, and they are part of a different Team that is added to the same Instance, their Role will not change.
+Teams may be added to an Instance, which gives all Users in that Instance the Role defined in the invitation.
+If a User has a Team-assigned Role on a given Instance, and they are part of a different Team that is added to the same Instance, their Role will default to the highest priviledges.

 ### Accepting/Declining/Cancelling a Team Invite